 Child Obesity - Overall Statistics for Connecticut

-- The goal of CT SIM is to reduce the percent of childhood obesity to 13.2 percent by 2020.
-Prior to the CT SIM implementation (2014/2015), the percent of childhood obesity was 13.5.
+- The goal of CT SIM is to reduce the percentage of childhood obesity to 13.2% by 2020.
+In the years prior to the CT SIM implementation (2014/2015), the percentage of childhood obesity was 13.5.